This creamy strawberry mousse with addition of cream cheese is smooth, refreshing and simplest summer dessert when strawberries are in season.

 I promise this dessert won’t leave your kitchen messy and everybody in your family will love this strawberry bursting flavourful dessert.

 Classic mousse usually contains eggs and must be cooked, which takes some time to make.
 But this strawberry mousse is not cooked, and it doesn’t raw eggs.
-So it’s totally egg-less.
+So it’s totally eggs free.

 Ingredients for strawberry mousse